Spotted linsang: Distribution and habitat

 The range of the spotted linsang includes eastern Nepal, Sikkim, Assam and Bengal in India, Bhutan, northeastern Myanmar, northern Thailand, Laos, northern Vietnam, and western Sichuan, Yunnan Guizhou and southwestern Guangxi in southern China.
 It is uncommon to rare throughout this range.

 It is rarely observed in northern Bengal.
 It primarily inhabits evergreen forests and shrubland.
 A large portion of this habitat is not protected, and this may cause the spotted linsang to be threatened with extinction due to habitat loss.

 In Nam Et-Phou Louey National Biodiversity Conservation Area, it was observed in secondary vegetation dominated by banana stands in 2017.

 Ecology and behaviour

 The spotted linsang is nocturnal, solitary, and at least partly arboreal.
 It uses hollows in trees as resting and denning sites.
 It hunts on the ground and in trees and feeds on rodents, frogs and snakes.
 It has also been observed feeding on carcass.

 Taxonomy

 The Asiatic linsangs (Prionodon) are not, as was traditionally thought, members of the Viverridae (which does include the African linsangs), and may instead be the closest living relatives of the family Felidae.
 They have been placed in their own family, the Prionodontidae.

+In 2004, Cytochrome b gene sequencing data changed the opinion of having Prionodon within the Viverrinae subfamily.
+Genetic data indicate that the similarities between Asiatic and African linsangs are due to convergence.